-Based on our examination, we are of the opinion that, under existing law:
+Based on the foregoing, we are of the opinion that, under existing law:

 - 1. The Bonds have been legally authorized, sold and issued under and pursuant to the Constitution and Statutes of the State of Oregon, the Charter of the City, and the Ordinance.
 The Bonds constitute valid and legally binding obligations of the City enforceable in accordance with their terms. - 2.
 The City has pledged its full faith and credit to the payment of the Bonds.
-The Bonds are payable from ad valorem taxes which may be levied without limitation as to rate or amount on all taxable property within the boundaries of the City. - 3.
+The Bonds are also secured by a pledge of the Convention Center Payments as defined and provided in the Declaration. - 3.
 Interest on the Bonds (including any original issue discount properly allocable to an owner thereof) is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations; however, such interest is taken into account in determining adjusted current earnings for the purpose of computing the federal alternative minimum tax imposed on certain corporations.
-The portion of this opinion set forth in this paragraph is subject to the condition that the City comply with all requirements of the Internal Revenue Code of 1986, as amended (the "Code"), that must be satisfied subsequent to the issuance of the Bonds in order that the interest on the Bonds be, and continue to be, excludable from gross income for federal income tax purposes.
+The portion of the opinion set forth in this paragraph is subject to the condition that the City comply with all applicable requirements of the Internal Revenue Code of 1986, as amended (the "Code") that must be satisfied subsequent to the issuance of the Bonds in order that the interest thereon be, and continue to be, excludable from gross income for federal income tax purposes.
 The City has covenanted to comply with all such requirements.
 Failure to comply with certain of such requirements may cause interest on the Bonds to be included in gross income for federal income tax purposes retroactively to the date of issuance of the Bonds. - 4.
 Interest on the Bonds is exempt from Oregon personal income tax.